camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 **GBDT (XGBoost, LightGBM, CatBoost)**

-Remember: These methods are building trees in a sequential maner in order to optimize a specific objective.
+Remember: These methods are building trees in a sequential manner in order to optimize a specific objective.
 Adding more trees might cause overfitting.

 *Pro-overfitting parameters:*
  - N_estimators